kiril-me/cassandrom/README.md

 # Cassandrom

-Cassandrom is a Cassandra object modeling tool for Node JS.
+Cassandrom is a Cassandra object modeling tool for Node JS (like mongoose).

 # Installation